Publication Date: January 7, 2020

 “Everyone had a chair that sat empty, a place unoccupied.
 Who would be next?”

 Twenty-four year old Tessa Swan, a distinct, resolute young woman of courage, undaunted strength, and faith, well understands life on the Virginia frontier in the rugged year of 1770.
 If the harsh and demanding life doesn’t kill you, the Indians very well may.
 Such is Tessa’s day-to-day existence.

 Tessa’s life holds no time for men outside the five brothers she cooks and cleans for on a never ending basis until Clay Tygart rides into her life returning her old friend, Keturah.
 Colonel Tygart is an arresting looking man with a very interesting past.
 As their lives become enmeshed while trying to survive frontier life, difficult choices must be made by each of them testing their faith, dedication to family, and hope for better life.

 This beautiful story focuses on the enduring power of friendship, persistence in the face of crushing loss, and a depth of faith that doesn’t give up.
 The historical detail in the book highlights life on the Virginia frontier and encompasses the struggles of survival, the reality of the encroachment of the frontier into Indian territories, and the very real difficulties of assimilating the captured back into their past lives.

 This book is a must read for fans of frontier historical fiction or historical fiction with a bit of romance.
 I loved this book and highly encourage you to read this captivating story of Tessa and Clay and life on the Virginia Frontier.

-This ARC copy was received from Bethany House Publishers and Netgalley.com in exchange for an honest review.
+This ARC copy was received from Revell and NetGalley.com.
 The above thoughts and opinions are wholly my own.